Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 ## Modules

-> Modules are static classes with functions to be in commands and other modules.
+> Modules are table of functions that can be used in your commands and other modules.
 >
 > This is where the main logic of your mod will be defined.
-It's named `Module` cause you can structure your mod into different modules to manage different parts separately.
+> It's named a `Module` cause you can structure your mod into different parts and access each part from within an other.
 > > Check the template modules `Test` to see how it works.

 ## Custom Events

-> Define your mod client and server custom events in your config file.
+> Define your mod client & server custom events in your config file.
 > Then you can use `AddEvent`, `RemoveEvent` & `TriggerEvent` using the `Client` & `Server` object.

 > ## AddEvent